AydenCadillac/ExodusToTheHeavens/README.md

 Until the wiki comes in, go and give it a shot !

-(Take the .jar file to Curseforge, in case you don't know)
+(Take the .zip file to Curseforge, in case you don't know)